mc-build/mc-build.github.io/docs/language-features/function-definitions.md

 Function definitions are used to create new functions.
 They can be used inside of [Directories](directories.md), or in the root of the `.mcb` file.

-Applying the `tick` or `load` keyword to a function definition will add it to the `minecraft:tick` function tag or the `minecraft:load` function tag, respectively.

 ```
 function <name> [function-tag] {
     <...>
 }
 ```

+`function-tag` is optional and can be used to add the function to a tag.
+If no namespace is specified the local namespace is used.

 ??? info "Examples"
     !!! example "Creating a Function"